x1admin/x1-skill-personal/README.md

 * "What are you?"
 * "Where were you born?"
 * "Who made you?"
-* "Do you even rhyme?"

 ## Credits
 OpenVoiceOS (@OpenVoiceOS)
 Mycroft AI (@MycroftAI)

-Poem penned by community member Jelmer Prins

 ## Category
 **Entertainment**